NicTool/dns-resource-record/README.md

         - wire format for most RRs require it
     - Master Zone File expansions exist at another level
     - domain
-- fromBIND is regex based and is naive. [dns-zone-validator](https://github.com/msimerson/dns-zone-validator) has a much more robust parser.
+- fromBIND is regex based and is naive. [dns-zone](https://github.com/nictool/dns-zone) has a much more robust parser.
-- toBind output (suppress TTL, class, relative domain names) can be influenced by passing in an options object.
-See it in `bin/import.js` in the [dns-zone-validator](https://github.com/msimerson/dns-zone-validator) package.
+- toBind output (suppress TTL, class, relative domain names) can be influenced with an options object.
+See it in `bin/dns-zone` in the [dns-zone](https://github.com/nictool/dns-zone) package.

 ## TODO